petr-motejlek/cv/index.md

 - Could involve infrastructure as well, either as the platform for delivering/running the product, or be the product only itself.
 - Move more into functional programming with persistent data structures (Clojure or its derivatives, perhaps; but most languages do somehow support this paradigm too).
 - Would prefer (probably always will) a collocated team, but will experiment with remote too.
-- The job could involve consultancy work too (but it should only be to the extent of allowing others to do the above).
+- The job could involve consultancy (partially or fully) work too.

 ## I Enjoy Doing, Know About and Am Highly Motivated By
 - Agile, open, transparent and trusting environment where teams are empowered to come up with solutions to problems on their own.
 No long-winded requirement specification or design documents written by "somebody else" for the teams to "implement without thinking".